conda-forge/lapack-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `blas, blas-devel, libblas, libcblas, liblapack, liblapacke` can be installed with:
+Once the `conda-forge` channel has been enabled, `blas, blas-devel, lapack, libblas, libcblas, liblapack, liblapacke` can be installed with:

 ```
-conda install blas blas-devel libblas libcblas liblapack liblapacke
+conda install blas blas-devel lapack libblas libcblas liblapack liblapacke
 ```

 It is possible to list all of the versions of `blas` available on your platform with: